History of Red Rocks Amphitheatre in Timeline

 1993: Blues Traveler's Fourth of July Tradition Begins

-Blues Traveler has played Red Rocks every Fourth of July since 1993, with one exception.
+Since 1993, Blues Traveler has played at Red Rocks every Fourth of July, with one exception.

-1994: Big Head Todd and the Monsters Perform
+1994: Big Head Todd and the Monsters Performance

-In 1994, Big Head Todd and the Monsters, a Colorado band, performed at Red Rocks.
+In 1994, Colorado band Big Head Todd and the Monsters performed at Red Rocks.

-In 1995, local Colorado band Big Head Todd and the Monsters performed at Red Rocks, which became a local annual early season tradition.
+In 1995, Local Colorado band Big Head Todd and the Monsters recorded a performance at Red Rocks.

-In August 1996, Phish was banned from performing at Red Rocks after fans without tickets allegedly started a riot.
-The nearby town of Morrison was unprepared to accommodate the size of the band's following.
+In August 1996, Phish was banned from performing at Red Rocks after a riot outside the amphitheater.

-In 1999, Blues Traveler lead singer John Popper was unable to play at Red Rocks due to heart surgery.
+In 1999, Blues Traveler did not play at Red Rocks on the Fourth of July because lead singer John Popper was recovering from heart surgery.

-In 1999, Pollstar magazine, after awarding Red Rocks the title of best small outdoor venue for the eleventh time, renamed the award to the "Red Rocks Award" and removed Red Rocks from future consideration.
+In 1999, after Pollstar magazine awarded Red Rocks the best small outdoor venue award for the eleventh time, they renamed the award to the "Red Rocks Award" and removed Red Rocks from the competition.

-On June 28, 2000, Ringo Starr returned to Red Rocks with his All-Starr Band, asking the crowd if anyone had been at the Beatles concert 36 years prior.
+On June 28, 2000, Ringo Starr returned to Red Rocks with his All-Starr Band.

-August 7, 2000: Film on the Rocks Series Starts
+August 7, 2000: Film on the Rocks Series Started

-On August 7, 2000, the "Film on the Rocks" series began with a screening of Casablanca.
+On August 7, 2000, the "Film on the Rocks" series started with a screening of Casablanca.

 In 2000, the live Neil Young album Road Rock Vol. 1 and its accompanying DVD, Red Rocks Live, were filmed and recorded at Red Rocks during the "Silver and Gold" tour.